Skip to main content

 About Caye Caulker

-Caye Caulker enjoys beautiful tropical weather year round, and temperatures range between 82–89 degrees for daytime highs, and 75-80 in the evenings, although temps can be a tad cooler in the winter months.
+Caye Caulker enjoys beautiful tropical weather year-round, and temperatures range between 82–89 degrees for daytime highs, and 75-80 in the evenings, although temps can be a tad cooler in the winter months.
+There are many times when daytime and nighttime temperatures vary by only a degree or so.
 The rainy season is between June and October, although in our experience there is still plenty of sunshine.
+Rain usually moves through quickly.
 The easterly breezes are very welcome on the island.
-We have experienced stronger winds, but honestly find it very pleasant and helpful at keeping pesky bugs away!
-Speaking of bugs, it is a good idea to bring spray with you although it can be purchased in the village if you find you need it.
+We have experienced stronger winds but honestly find it very pleasant and helpful at keeping pesky bugs away!
+Speaking of bugs, it is a good idea to bring spray with you although it can be purchased almost anywhere on the island if you find you need it.
+One remedy we've used is to take B12 a week before the trip as that seems to keep the bugs from biting.

 Caye Caulker Welcomes You